Kuubrick/M-ary/README.md

-This is the official code for "M-ary Precomputation Based Accelerated Scalar Multiplication Algorithms for Enhanced Elliptic Curve Cryptography in IoT Devices"
+This is the official code for "M-ary Precomputation Based Accelerated Scalar Multiplication Algorithms for Enhanced Elliptic Curve Cryptography in IoT Devices".

-The paper is under review, code will be release later
+The paper is under review, code will be released later.